 Switzer is very much a car-oriented town.
 This is because the population of Switzer isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-Being a small town, Switzer does not have a public transit system used by locals to get to and from work.
+Switzer is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Switzer have a very low rate of college education: just 7.91% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Switzer has a very low overall level of education: only 9.15% of people over 25 hold a 4-year college degree or higher.

-The per capita income in Switzer in 2022 was $19,550, which is low income relative to West Virginia and the nation.
-This equates to an annual income of $78,200 for a family of four.
+The per capita income in Switzer in 2022 was $24,629, which is lower middle income relative to West Virginia, and low income relative to the rest of the US.
+This equates to an annual income of $98,516 for a family of four.

 The people who call Switzer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Switzer residents report their race to be White.
-Important ancestries of people in Switzer include Irish, German, Yugoslavian, Other West Indian, and West Indian.
+Important ancestries of people in Switzer include Irish, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.

 The most common language spoken in Switzer is English.
 Other important languages spoken here include Italian and African languages.